In This Section

 - Software Designer

-Richard's expertise includes loudspeaker systems design, audio transducer engineering, magnetics engineering, acoustic circuit modeling, multiphysics finite element analysis (electromagnetics, structural, and acoustic), statistical analysis, and reliability engineering.
-Richard's audio industry experience includes products for automotive OEM, home theatre, multimedia, automotive aftermarket, consumer electronics, and professional sound products.
-Outside of audio, Richard has conducted research on magnetic sensor designs for the oil and gas industry, analyzed network flow in water distribution networks, and contributed some concept component designs for a proposed nuclear accelerator expansion.
+My expertise includes loudspeaker systems design, audio transducer engineering, magnetics engineering, acoustic circuit modeling, multiphysics finite element analysis (electromagnetics, structural, and acoustic), statistical analysis, and reliability engineering.
+My audio industry experience includes products for automotive OEM, home theatre, multimedia, automotive aftermarket, consumer electronics, and professional sound products.
+Outside of audio, and in my distant past, I conducted research on magnetic sensor designs for the oil and gas industry, analyzed network flow in water distribution networks, and contributed some concept component designs for a proposed nuclear accelerator expansion.

-Richard has published peer-reviewed papers published in the fields of acoustic engineering and non-destructive evaluation/testing.
-He is listed as an inventor on several patents in audio transducer design.
-Richard holds a B.Sc. in Honours Physics from the University of British Columbia (1992), and an M.Sc. in Physics from Queen's University at Kingston (1995), where he specialized in the field of Applied Magnetics.
+I have published peer-reviewed papers published in the fields of acoustic engineering and non-destructive evaluation/testing.
+I am listed as an inventor on several patents in audio transducer design.
+I holds a B.Sc. in Honours Physics from the University of British Columbia (1992), and an M.Sc. in Physics from Queen's University at Kingston (1995), where I specialized in the field of Applied Magnetics.

 AES Member Profiles